zeppe-lin/handbook/README.md

 The shell commands `make man && make install-man` should build and install this *handbook* as a manual page.

+The shell command `make check` should start some tests.

 LICENSE
 -------
 *handbook* is licensed through WTFPLv2 License.